hapax/hapax.github.io/assets/chuzenji.md

 boats and people and economic growth---which come into being for a time, but by the operation of death, corruption and change, go out of it again, a sort of revolving door of ontology.
+So far, he is in agreement with Heraclitus, the pre-Socratic genius who said "Nothing endures but change."

+But here, Aquinas makes his bold departure.
-Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.
+*Something imperishable must underwrite this process*.
+It certainly cannot be the perishable beings themselves, since they pass out of existence, and take their causal powers with them.
 Could be a mortal be responsibility for Mortality, or something contingent for Contingency itself?
 Certainly not, he concludes.